 “You’ll end up just like your father!”

 Mike, my older brother, and I had heard it many times from Mother’s side of the family.
 I was a child then and I loved my father.
-I didn’t understand the inflection in their voices.
+I did not understand the inflection in their voices.
 What is wrong with that, I wondered.
 But, I was young.
 On my birth certificate my father’s occupation is listed as “Entertainer, unemployed.”
 That meant nothing to me then.
 Now, I find it humorously entertaining.

 “Your father will spend his life chasing windmills.
 He will never amount to anything.”

-I don’t know what had happened between them, although I can see more clearly now where major impasses must have existed.
+I don’t know what had happened between Mother and Pappy, although I can see more clearly now where major impasses must have existed.
 I do know that our mother was quick to reject any contact between us boys and our father, and that was to be so from there to eternity as far as she was concerned.
 Long ago she emancipated us to our personal choices and mistakes, and she chose adamantly not to become involved in any part of a reunion with Pappy.

 Therefore, for over forty years Mike and I existed on vague recollections alone of whom our father was.
-Max was very young when mother and Pappy disengaged, and consequently has taken virtually no interest in the subject, either imaginary or realistically.
+Mitch was a baby when mother and Pappy disengaged, and consequently has taken virtually no interest in the subject, either imaginary or realistically.
 He has never expressed an interest in our father’s identity to Mike and I, either before or after we found Pappy.
 Mike and I discussed the subject of our father many times; although I will admit that I am the one who usually initiated such conversations, and that generally occurred after I had turned a night of festive consumption into a maudlin last call of theology, philosophy, and occasional tears.